 What Is a Colorimeter?

-Colorimeters may also be compact and portable to use on the go or larger for benchtop use in a lab.
+Colorimeters may be tiny and portable for usage on the road or bigger for benchtop use in a lab.

 How Does a Colorimeter Work?